It's Rush Limbaugh and the Excellence in Broadcasting Network, the nation's most listened to radio talk show.

 That's what the Democrat Party is showing everybody.

-And Operation Chaos was designed to make sure that Obama did not get momentum after Ohio and Texas, which it had caused party leaders to lean on the Clintons even more.
+And Operation Chaos was designed to make sure that Obama did not get momentum after Ohio and Texas, which had caused party leaders to lean on the Clintons even more.

 They probably wouldn't have gone out.